Filters

 The quality of a Japanese knife is largely determined by its blade material.
 Premium knives are usually crafted from either high-carbon steel or stainless steel.
 While high-carbon steel is celebrated for its sharpness and longevity, it demands more care to avoid rust and corrosion.

-What distinguishes Japanese knives from others?
+What distinguishes Japanese cooking knives from others?

 Japanese knives are recognized for their thinner, harder, and sharper blades, which maintain their edge for a longer period.
 This reflects the longstanding Japanese tradition of pursuing excellence in craftsmanship.